How Can Actions Change Your Mindset? Overcome Anxiety with a New Mindset

-Welcome to this corner of enlightenment.
-I really hope these words provide you with some inspiration, and help you in even the smallest way.
+Welcome to this corner of enlightenment, and I really hope these words help you in any way.

 If I asked you to define “mindset” you would probably think of it as a state of mind or an attitude towards life, and essentially speaking, you would be right.
 But a mindset is a little more than that.

 It can be understood as the collection of thoughts and beliefs that somehow shape your actions and vice versa.
 It’s a mental inclination or disposition.

 Mindsets are often confused with attitudes, but they are not the same.
 An attitude is a settled way of thinking or feeling about something or someone.
 Sometimes attitudes can be reflected through our behavior, and are mostly learned through life experiences.